Nicceboy/tox-with-multipython/README.md

 By default, Python binaries are named as `python3.6`, `python3.7`, `python3.8` and `python3.9`.
 Python 3.6.x is default.

-Current base image is Debian Buster (10).
+Current base image is Debian Bullseye (11).

 See Dockerfile in [here.](Dockerfile)